HRizwan1/2019-team-06f/reports/sprint-06/report.md

 1. Language and Framework of Choice:

  * HTML-5 and CSS are delivered by PHP Version 7.3
- * Javascript media queries is used for the photo slideshow on the gallery page as well as responsive design.
+ * Javascript 1.8.5 is used for the photo slideshow on the gallery page as well as responsive design.
  * Vagrant/Packer is used for building and automating the building of the servers
  * Apache 2.4.18 (Ubuntu) webserver hosts HTML, PHP, Javascript, and CSS
  * Redis 5.0.3 is used as in-memory data structure store and allows for faster searching and to cache data from the web server